chroma-core/chroma/docs/CIP_2_Auth_Providers_Proposal.md

   flow by gluing together the auth configuration and credentials providers, and any possible auth workflows (e.g. OAuth)
 - `ClientAuthConfigurationProvider` - this is the base abstraction for auth configuration providers.
 The provider is responsible for loading auth configuration from a file, env vars or programmatically.
-- `ClientAuthConfigurationProviderFactory` - a factory and a register for client auth configuration providers.
-The basic idea is that providers will be pluggable as such they need to register with this class in order to be eligible for instantiation through Settings and env vars.
 - `ClientAuthCredentialsProvider` - this is the base abstraction for auth credentials providers.
 The provider is responsible for verifying client credentials.
-- `ClientAuthCredentialsProviderFactory` - a factory and a register for client auth credentials providers.
-The basic idea is that providers will be pluggable as such they need to register with this class in order to be eligible for instantiation through Settings and env vars.
 - `AbstractCredentials` - base abstraction for credentials encapsulation from client to Auth Credentials Provider.
 - `ClientAuthProtocolAdapter` - this is an abstraction that allows for client-side auth providers to communicate with backends using variety of protocols and libraries (e.g. `requests`, `gRPC` etc).
 The adapter is responsible for